osayamenja/Megatron-DeepSpeed/README.md

 abstraction layer may induce inexplicable interference with measured results.

 ## Setup
+- Ensure you have the CUDA toolkit installed.
 - Create a `venv`. **This is necessary for downloading apex.**
 - Go to [NVIDIA/apex](https://github.com/NVIDIA/apex#linux) and follow those instructions to download apex.
 - Run `pip install -r ./requirements.txt`